brownerfox/cs260startup/conflictTest.md

-Here is the line that I'm going to edit
+Here is the line that I'm going to edit: here is the edit